Table of Contents

 The successful correction of hypokalemia depends on the correction of hypomagnesemia.
 American College of Cardiology guidelines indicate that magnesium levels should be maintained above 2 mg/dl and potassium levels should be above 4 mg/ml.

 Mechanism of action

-There are two types of cholinergic receptors: muscarinic and nicotinic.
+There are 2 types of cholinergic receptors: muscarinic and nicotinic.
 Acetylcholine, which is released from the vagal nerve ending, is responsible for deceleration of the heart, which in turn leads to bradycardia.
 Bradycardia is itself a significant risk factor for the occurrence of arrhythmia.
 Atropine acts as a competitive antagonist of acetylcholine at the level of the muscarinic receptors.
 No effect occurs in the nicotinic receptor.

 Adverse and side effects

 Side effects include all muscarinic receptor blocker side effects, such as dry mouth and gastrointestinal disturbances.